How to get results with double trigger vesting

 = Very Happy Workers

-These days most professionals we talk with who have received both options and RSUs say that they far and away prefer RSUs.
+These days most professionals we talk with who have received both options and RSU double trigger say that they far and away prefer RSUs.
 They are simple to deal with and are easy to understand their value.
 That’s why Upstock offers RSUs with double trigger vesting as well as fixed equity plans, all without the high cost of attorney’s fees.
-Upstock’s high-quality RSU plans can be adjusted and customized to fit the needs and requirements of any company no matter what stage it is in.
+Upstock’s high-quality double trigger RSUs can be adjusted and customized to fit the needs and requirements of any company no matter what stage it is in.
 If you want to learn more about how we do it, you can book a demo here.